ggleblanc2/announce-time/README.md

 The Swing GUI is so simple, I'm not going to go into much detail.
 I create a `JFrame` and a `JPanel`.
 I use a Swing `Timer` to check the time once per minute.
 If it's the top of the hour, I read the appropriate WAV file and play the recording.

 The code to play the recording is in the `SpeechListener` controller class.
-Because the `actionPerformed` method is on a separate thread for the GUI's [Event Dispatch Thread](https://docs.oracle.com/javase/tutorial/uiswing/concurrency/dispatch.html), the GUI remains responsive.
+Because the `actionPerformed` method is on a separate thread than the GUI's [Event Dispatch Thread](https://docs.oracle.com/javase/tutorial/uiswing/concurrency/dispatch.html), the GUI remains responsive.